picklejuicedev/kedro_docs_prototype/docs/data/_Data_overview.md

 !!! note
-	Describing the data is tricky as there are so many different data types.
-I think what would work is to have a genric front page simply listing the catalog and data types, but then have a separate page for more details.
-We can autogenerate some from the data itself i.e. using `pandas-profiling` or `AutoViz` or some simple `pandas` commands.
+	Not sure how to handle all the different types of `datasets`.
+What may work is to have a generic front page simply listing the `catalog` and data types, but then have a separate page for more details.
+We can autogenerate some from the data itself i.e. using `pandas-profiling` or some simple `pandas` commands.
 This should be easily extendable for other DataSets to enable automatic generation.
+If the user can annotate `details` in the `catalog.yml` files what documentation type is required then this needs little manual input.